 One of the reasons I buy organic food is to do my part to solve the problem of antibiotic-resistant human pathogens.
-I don’t want to play any part in the abuse of antibiotics by the factory farms and industrial crop producers who are in cahoots with the pharmaceuticals industry.
-I also want to reduce my exposure, and my family’s exposure, to harmful sub-therapeutic doses of antibiotics.
-Limiting our exposure to antibiotics keeps our gut flora healthy and makes it more likely that antibiotics will work for us when we need them.
+I don’t want to play any part in the abuse of antibiotics by industrial agriculture.

 Antibiotics don’t belong in organic.
-The non-therapeutic use of antibiotics in agriculture endangers the environment and human health by setting the stage for human pathogens to become resistant to antibiotics that are critically important to human medicine and antibiotic residues on food that could impair beneficial gut flora.
+The non-therapeutic use of antibiotics in agriculture endangers the environment and human health by setting the stage for human pathogens to become resistant to antibiotics that are critically important to human medicine.
 Organic principles don’t support the use of antibiotics, a synthetic off-farm input, to address fire blight.
-The organic solution, the only solution that’s truly sustainable, is to adopt a systems-based approach that integrates organic methods of prevention, monitoring and control.
-Antibiotics are not essential to organic apple and pear production.
-Only 38% of Washington State growers have used tetracycline and one third of the state’s organic apple and one fourth of the state’s pear producers are certified as E.U. compliant, meaning they have committed to not using antibiotics.

 Thank you for considering my comments.
 I hope that you will side with consumers and the majority of apple and pear growers who agree that antibiotics shouldn’t be used in organic.